 From a legal standpoint, moving out of the family home is one of the biggest mistakes you can make when you are in the middle of a divorce.
 This is because, in the eyes of the law, the spouse that moves out may be considered “abandoning” the family in a contested divorce.
 Even if the divorce begins as a friendly one, if it becomes contentious, the other spouse may use this against you in multiple different ways.

 Moving out of the marital home during a divorce can set up many precedents in a divorce, including distribution of property, child custody, and spousal support.
-Before you move out, speak with an experienced Bronx divorce attorney to understand the potential ways that it can harm you.
+Before you move out, speak with an experienced New York City divorce lawyer to understand the potential ways that it can harm you.

 Child Custody